NET WORTH: Unknown

 FUNDING AREAS: Education & Libraries, Policy & Human Rights, Environment, Arts & Culture

-OVERVIEW: Stephen Silberstein moves his philanthropy through the Stephen M. Silberstein Foundation.
+OVERVIEW: Stephen Silberstein does his grantmaking through the Stephen M. Silberstein Foundation.
 Silberstein has given millions to his alma mater UC Berkeley and is a trustee of UC Berkeley Foundation and UC Berkeley Goldman School of Public Policy.
-Silberstein also has a major interest in left-of-center policy work, supporting a number of outfits around the country.
-He has also given sums to human rights, environmental issues, and more.
+Silberstein also has a major interest in left-of-center policy work, supporting a number of organizations around the country.
+He has also supported human rights, environmental issues, and more.

 BACKGROUND: Stephen Silberstein received his B.A. and MLS from UC Berkeley, and a master's degree in econometrics from the University of Stockholm in Sweden.
 Employed as a computer programmer in the 1970s in UC Berkeley's library, Silberstein was responsible for the library’s total automation program with the goal of replacing the card catalog with a computerized system.
 He also taught in the computer science department at UC Berkely.
 In 1978, Silberstein co-founded Innovative Interfaces, which develops automated systems for libraries.
 Silberstein also served as first president of Innovative Interfaces.

 EDUCATION & LIBRARIES: Silberstein is a trustee of UC Berkeley Foundation and UC Berkeley Goldman School of Public Policy.
-He steadily supports his alma mater The City of Berkeley, by the way, is a significant site of philanthropy, and grantees have included Berkeley Public Education Foundation.
-He's also supported Oakland School of the Arts.
-Silberstein is interested in supporting libraries as well, and has helped fund places like Belvedere-Tiburon Library Foundation, Berkeley Public Library and Alameda Free Library Association.
+He steadily supports his alma mater.
+The City of Berkeley, by the way, is a significant site of philanthropy, and grantees have included Berkeley Public Education Foundation.
+He has also supported Oakland School of the Arts.
+Silberstein prioritizes libraries as well, and has helped fund places like Belvedere-Tiburon Library Foundation, Berkeley Public Library, and Alameda Free Library Association.

-POLICY & HUMAN RIGHTS: In the Bay Area, Silberstein funded outfits such as Ella Baker Center for Human Rights, Impact Fund, which "provides strategic leadership and support for litigation to achieve economic and social justice," and the Tides Foundation, which gives "grants to nonprofits working toward social change in the US and abroad."
+POLICY & HUMAN RIGHTS: In the Bay Area, Silberstein funded organizations such as Ella Baker Center for Human Rights, Impact Fund, which "provides strategic leadership and support for litigation to achieve economic and social justice," and the Tides Foundation, which funds "grants to nonprofits working toward social change in the US and abroad."